 If you aren’t keeping some kind of check on your content creators, there is a chance your blog is just squeaking by.
 While many folks (like us, thankyouverymuch) have high standards, there are those who are just in it for the money and will cut corners to maximize profits.
-This may mean low quality posts just to populate the blog to meet contract requirements, drawn-out posts to up word counts, or sporadic posting just so it looks like something’s going on.
+This may mean low-quality posts just to populate the blog to meet contract requirements, drawn-out posts to up word count, or sporadic posting just so it looks like something’s going on.

 Who knows what?!

 Without anyone checking up on them, some bloggers may get a little too creative in an effort to deliver quality—or in some cases, to deliver anything at all.
 This can sometimes deliver less-than-desirable results.
 Incredibly off-brand content, poorly thought-out concepts, and barely comprehensible ideas could end up splashed all over your blog.
 I’ve found plenty of cringe-worthy examples I’d be happy to share.

 These poor results are preventable.
 Regardless of how reputable the freelancer or agency you’re working with is, we recommend you:

 - build a brand blueprint.
 It’ll be hard to understand what your blogging goals are, let alone convey them to a freelancer or agency, if you don’t identify them first in a blueprint.
 Also, a solid brand foundation helps to set proper budget shenanigagns.

 - get involved in ideation sessions.
 Rap with writers about topics, concepts, titles, and more before a single word is written.
 This is the first round of quality control.